 If you find that an employer claims “there’s no flexibility” in the salary range, then ask for more vacation days, tuition reimbursement, or the ability to work from home on Fridays--anything to increase the value of your package.
 Confidence is an attractive quality to employers, but make sure it is grounded in something outside of yourself.

-- After Athens guide, which includes negotiation scenarios and scripts
+information, check out the Career Center's After Athens guide, which includes negotiation scenarios and scripts.

 Ask for what you believe you’re worth and get what you deserve -- you definitely won’t be the only one doing it!